eckon/money-tracker-backend/README.md

   - `sqlx migrate add -r <name>`
 - run the seeding script to populate the db (while the service is running)
   - `./examples/call-endpoints.sh`
+- updates of database needs to be regenerated
+  - so that sqlx can be run in offline mode
+  - `cargo sqlx prepare`
+  - and commit the `sqlx-data.json`

 - ssl
   - sudo apt-get install pkg-config libssl-dev